-Nature is good for your mental health
+Nature in the winter is good for your mental health

 There is a growing body of evidence that suggests time spent outdoors in nature boosts well-being and the strongest impact is on young people!

+The strongest benefits of outdoor time can be seen in young people, as researchers claim just five minutes of exercise in “green space” or “snow space” can boost mental health.
 According to the Green Cities: Good Health website: “Educational theory suggests that contact with nature facilitates children’s development of cognitive, emotional and spiritual connections to social and biophysical environments around them.
 Ecological theory also suggests that contact with nature is important for children’s mental, emotional and social health because imagination and creativity, cognitive and intellectual development and social relationships are encouraged in outdoor activity, all of which improve the child’s mental health and function.”

-Another well documented benefit of increased outdoor time is increased social interaction.
+Another well-documented benefit of increased outdoor time is increased social interaction.
 Being outdoors can improve your mood, help you relax, reduce mental stress and increase your confidence levels, making it easier to interact with others.
 Having friends and meeting new people, in turn, has its own positive effect on mental health.